 Here’s a taste of my current work in progress.
-Potential titles are “Beleryn” or “Three-Blood Prince.”
+Potential titles are “Belaeryn” or “Three-Blood Prince.”
 It’s an urban fantasy involving primarily Celtic mythology and the Fae Courts.
 This is Chapter One.
 Let me know if it catches your attention.

 J.D. pulled his hood tighter around his face, trying to protect his cheeks from the freezing rain stinging his skin like tiny needles of ice.
 A bitter wind poked frozen fingers into every tiny opening in his coat it could find, chilling exposed flesh into goose bumps before he could close the betraying gap with an irritated jerk of the fabric.

 “I hope you run out of gas!” he yelled at the taillights of the retreating car as it splashed away with his older sister, Megan, behind the wheel.
 Then he looked around to make sure no one had overheard him.
 Not like there was anyone nearby.
 His sister had dropped him off at the top of the parking lot, claiming she didn’t have time to wait in the line of cars to get him closer to the front doors of the high school.